 Global equities I can get access to through my usual brokers, but global equities are a bit trickier to invest in when doing so in bulk.
 There are tax and regulatory regimes to grapple with and you may not be able to get easy access to those markets.
 So, again, a little bit of global equities through Wahed is a nice bonus.

 But for most people I would imagine some of the other portfolios are also quite appealing, given their successful track record.
-Use our investment checklist to get started on thinking about what your investment objectives and risk appetite is – and remember to use this link to set up an account – you get £25 as a bonus and support our journalism.
+Use our investment checklist to get started on thinking about what your investment objectives and risk appetite is – and remember to use this link to set up an account – it helps support our journalism!